techidaily/site-win11-tips/source/_posts/guidelines-for-overcoming-org-managed-configurations-in-windows-11.md

 ## 1\.
 Restart Your Computer

  The first thing to fix the "some settings are managed by your organization" error is to restart your computer.
 This will resolve any temporary glitches.
-If you need help, check out[the different ways to restart a Windows computer](https://www.makeuseof.com/windows-restart-methods/) .
+If you need help, check out [the different ways to restart a Windows computer](https://www.makeuseof.com/windows-restart-methods/) .

  Your computer will then start to reboot and hopefully, your Settings app will now be free from any restrictions.